 When we react angrily, yell, or seek to control our children's behavior, we miss major opportunities for teaching and positively influencing development.
 Resilient parenting is visionary parenting and now is a time to lock into a vision of a new "normal" and create new rituals and routines that are calming and bonding.
-And we are required like never before to root into our values and cultivating moral character, building emotional fitness and social intelligence through hundreds of interactions over many years.
+And we are required like never before to root into our values and cultivating moral character while building emotional fitness.
 No way around it: resiliency is critical for parents.

 Resilience, the hallmark of emotional and social intelligence, requires multiple skill sets.
 Below are qualities of highly resilient people: